Screen Printing Consultation for Stock Goods

 Digital printing is applied to accessories made of silk, cotton, viscose, and other materials to enable unique and personalized designs that are not possible with other printing technologies.
 Digital printing allows for precise and detailed printing of complex patterns, images, and colors on a variety of materials, providing high quality and durability of the printed image.

-Pad printing is a method for printing surfaces that is widely used in many industries.
-It is an indirect printing process in which an elastic pad made of silicone or rubber is used to transfer the print image from a printing plate to the object to be printed.
+Pad printing on stock goods is a method of printing surfaces that is widely used in many industries.
+It is an indirect printing process that uses an elastic pad made of silicone or rubber to transfer the print image from a printing plate to the object being printed.

-Pad printing is often used for printing on uneven, curved, or irregularly shaped surfaces where other printing methods such as screen printing or digital printing technology are unable to achieve a clean and accurate print result.
+Pad printing is often used for printing on uneven, curved, or irregularly shaped surfaces, where other printing methods such as screen printing or digital printing technology are unable to achieve a clean and precise print result.

-The process is used in many industries, including the automotive industry, electronics industry, toy industry, advertising industry, medical and pharmaceutical industry, as well as the textile industry.
-It is used for a variety of applications, such as printing logos and lettering on products, labeling products, and producing stickers and labels.
+The process is used in many industries, including the automotive industry, the electronics industry, the toy industry, the advertising sector, the medical and pharmaceutical industry, as well as in the textile industry.
+It is employed for a variety of applications, such as printing logos and inscriptions on products, labelling packaging, and producing stickers and labels.

 Pad printing has the advantage of achieving high print quality on a variety of materials, such as plastics, metals, glass, ceramics, and textiles.
-Additionally, the process is also very fast and cost-effective, especially for small to medium print runs.
+Furthermore, the process is also very fast and cost-effective, especially for small to medium runs.

-Overall, pad printing is a proven and versatile printing process that can serve a wide range of applications in many industries.
+Overall, pad printing is a proven and versatile printing method that can serve a wide range of applications across many industries.

 Printing consultation Transfer printing

-Transfer printing is a method for printing on textiles, plastics, ceramics, and other materials.
-A print design is applied to a carrier film and then transferred to the target material through heat and pressure.
-Transfer printing allows for high precision and a wide range of colors, making it particularly suitable for printing images and photos.
+Transfer printing on stock goods is a method for printing on various accessories that we have in stock, as well as textiles, plastics, ceramics, and other materials.
+A print motif is applied to a carrier film and then transferred to the target material through heat and pressure.
+Transfer printing allows for high detail accuracy and a wide colour palette, making it particularly suitable for printing images and photos.

-Transfer printing is often used in the clothing industry to print T-shirts, jerseys, jackets, and other clothing items.
-Transfer printing is also commonly used in advertising to personalize promotional items such as pens, keychains, or mousepads.
-Additionally, transfer printing can be used for the production of ceramic and glass products as well as for printing on plastic parts.
+Transfer printing is often used in the clothing industry to print scarves, handkerchiefs, T-shirts, jerseys, jackets, and other garments.
+It is also frequently used in advertising to personalise promotional items such as ballpoint pens, keychains, or mousepads.
+Furthermore, transfer printing can also be used for the production of ceramic and glass products as well as for printing on plastic parts.

-One advantage of transfer printing is that it is relatively quick and easy to perform.
-Expensive printing plates or cylinders are not required, as is the case with other printing methods.
-Even for small quantities, transfer printing is economical, as the print design can simply be printed onto the carrier film and then transferred to the material.
+One advantage of transfer printing is that it is relatively quick and easy to carry out.
+No expensive printing plates or cylinders are required, as is the case with other printing methods.
+Even for small quantities, transfer printing is economical, as the print design can simply be printed onto the carrier film and then transferred onto the material.

 Another advantage of transfer printing is that it is particularly durable and resilient.